-Food travel in Ireland, choosing the best Irish eats - for a long time, these were oxymora.
-Irish food tended to be seen as a just and endless procession of stew, cabbage, potatoes.
-Actually, Ireland's menus can be quite surprising.
+For a long time, Irish food tended to be seen as a just an endless procession of stew, cabbage and potatoes.
+Actually, Ireland's menus can be quite surprising!
 And a unique experience.
-So "when in Rome ...", or rather when in Ireland, do as the Irish do.
-And when it comes to food and drink the tourist should endeavor to at least try to savor local specialties.
-You can have steaks, burgers, and buffalo wings any day at home, can't you?
+So "when in Rome...", or rather when in Ireland, do as the Irish do.
+And when it comes to food and drink, the tourist should endeavor to at least try to savor local specialties.
+You can have steaks, burgers and buffalo wings any day at home, can't you?
 But have you ever tried a real coddle, an Ulster fry, or oysters with Guinness?
 Go on, you know you want to!

 01 of 10